Winipedia/pyrig/docs/configs/pre_commit.md

 - Runs linting with Ruff
 - Formats code with Ruff
-- Checks types with `ty` and MyPy
+- Checks types with `ty`
 - Scans for security issues with Bandit
+- Lints markdown with rumdl
 - Uses local hooks (no external repositories)
 - Runs on every commit automatically

-Note: Future plans are to only use ty and not mypy.
-However, astral-sh/ty is still very new and so for now we keep both.

 ## Inheritance